sdoerger/retonio/README.md

 # Retonio
 A simple store setup for Vue.
+(If you use fetch, you need to return data as response.
+Works directly with axios).
 Probably the code, you would have written with Pinia, anyway.

 - 📦 Wrapps a Pinia Store in one line